htleeab/DAIN/README.md

 Have fun and enjoy yourself!

+### High Framerate Video Generation

+    $ CUDA_VISIBLE_DEVICES=0 python predict.py --netName DAIN_slowmotion --time_step 0.5 -v --video_input ./input.mp4

+For input with 12fps and timestep 0.5, it will output 24fps For input with 25fps and timestep 0.5, it will output 50fps For input with 25fps and timestep 0.25, it will output 100fps

 ### Training New Models
 Download the Vimeo90K triplet dataset for video frame interpolation task, also see [here](https://github.com/anchen1011/toflow/blob/master/download_dataset.sh) by [Xue et al., IJCV19](https://arxiv.org/abs/1711.09078).